 MORE PHOTOS AVAILABLE FOR REVIEW UPON REQUEST

---- Only THREE from this Collection Are Remaining ---
+--- Only TWO from this Collection Are Remaining ---

 This was originally a collection of the four Indian Civilian models produced by Indian Motorcycle in 1942.
 As 1942 was a war year, a very limited number of civilian-model motorcycles were produced, with civilian automobile and motorcycle production ending officially on February 9, 1942.
 All told, approximately 1,000 (total) 1942 Indian Civilian Models were produced over the four model lines.
 The Jr. Scout or "30.50" (model 542) had the fewest produced, with at least 35 manufactured.